 When do babies start talking?
-Well, most babies say their first words sometime around their first birthday.
-But importantly babies start communicating long before that.
-Before babies start talking they are gathering information.
+And is there anything parents can do to get babies to talk sooner?
+Well, most babies say their first words sometime around their 1st birthday — but babies can start communicating long before that.
+Before babies start talking they are gathering and absorbing huge amounts of information.
 That information eventually becomes the foundation of the first baby talk.
-And the best way for parents to help their babies make it to those first words – and thrive with language development in the months after – is to talk to them.
+And the best way for parents to help their babies make it to those first words, and help their language development thrive from there on, is to talk to them.

 “Parents can help babies develop language by paying attention to infant cues, like smiles and eye gaze, looking directly into baby’s eyes and responding with a bit of a baby voice,” says Melanie Potock, a pediatric speech-language pathologist, feeding specialist, and prolific author.
-Turns out that high-pitched, sing-song voice people revert to for puppies and babies is a universal way for parents to communicate basic sounds to babies.
+Turns out that the high-pitched, sing-song voice people revert to for puppies and babies is a universal way for parents to communicate basic sounds to babies, and help them learn to talk.
 There’s more to it than using a sing-song voice, though.
-Waiting for the baby to respond can help them learn a conversation isn’t merely one-sided.
+Waiting for the baby to respond can help them learn that conversation isn’t merely one-sided.

 How to Help Babies Start Talking by the First Year